kylepjohnson/python_bootstrap/README.md

 About
 -----
-This is a shell script for an automated build of the latest version of Python 3 (3.6.x) on the latest LTS version of Ubuntu (16.04).
+This is a shell script for an automated build of the latest version of Python 2 (2.7.x) or 3 (3.6.x) on an LTS version of Ubuntu (the build server on Travis CI currently uses 14.04).
 All prerequisite software is installed and all default Python features are enabled.

 Use
 ---